Tamatimtam/Lokatech-Greenhouse-Monitoring/blueprints/logs/logs-system-documentation.md

     *   Distinct visual styles for different log levels (`.log-level-INFO`, `.log-level-WARNING`, etc.) using colored badges.
     *   Styles for loading indicators and error alerts.
     *   Responsive adjustments for smaller screens (`@media (max-width: 768px)`).
+    *   **NEW!
+10-Minute Interval Separator Styles**:
+        *   `.system-log-table tr.log-interval-start td`: Adds a dashed top border to rows that start a new 10-minute interval, visually separating log groups.
+        *   `.system-log-table tr.log-interval-start:first-child td`: Prevents the top border from appearing on the very first row of the table.
+        *   `.time-group-header`: Styles for the new time group header rows, providing a clear visual marker for time intervals.
+    *   **NEW!
+Log Type Icon Styles**:
+        *   `.log-type-icon`: Base styling for the new icons, including circular background and basic alignment.
+        *   `.log-type-icon.sensor-error`: Specific styles for sensor error icons (grayscale, pulsing animation) to make them stand out.
+        *   `.log-type-icon.sensor-operational`: Styles for operational sensor icons.
+        *   Type-specific background and icon colors (e.g., `connection-lost`, `fan`, `light`, `sensor-temp`, `sensor-humidity`, etc.) for quick visual identification.
+    *   **NEW!
+Log Details Formatting**:
+        *   `.log-details`: Styles for the details column, including `pre-wrap` for multi-line content, a monospace font, and a subtle background/border.
+        *   `:hover` effect on `.log-details` to show full content if truncated and change background.

 ### 3.3.
 Logs Page HTML (`templates/logs.html`)